arkokundu/demo-spring/README.md

-# Basic CRUD operations using Spring Boot and Flyway Database Migration
+# Simple banking app with credit and debit transactions using Spring Boot, PostgreSQL relational DB, and Flyway DB migration

 ## Instructions for quick setup -
 1. Spin up Postgres database instance using Docker